ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 1:14:07 [[start:4447630][end:4451850]] So where do we go from there?

-1:14:11 [[start:4451920][end:4470078]] And just like thinking about that space, how do you approach chapter six of the textbook in terms of the recipe for the active inference generative model for a social setting?
+1:14:11 [[start:4451920][end:4470078]] And just like thinking about that space, how do you approach chapter six of the textbook in terms of the recipe for the Active Inference generative model for a social setting?

 1:14:30 _Mahault:_
 [[start:4470194][end:4471690]] For a social setting.